2020 Summer Olympics medal table

-The 2020 Summer Olympics, officially known as the Games of the XXXII Olympiad, was an international multi-sport event held in Tokyo, Japan, from 23 July to 8 August 2021.
-The games were postponed by one year as part of the impact of the COVID-19 pandemic on sports.
+The 2020 Summer Olympics, officially known as the Games of the XXXII Olympiad, were an international multi-sport event held in Tokyo, Japan, from 23 July to 8 August 2021.
+The Games were postponed by one year as part of the impact of the COVID-19 pandemic on sports.
 However, the Games was referred to by its original date in all medals, uniforms, promotional items, and other related media in order to avoid confusion in future years.
 A total of 11,417 athletes from 206 nations participated in 339 events in 33 sports across 50 different disciplines.

 Overall, the event saw two records: 93 nations received at least one medal, and 65 of them won at least one gold medal.
 Athletes from the United States won the most medals overall, with 113, and the most gold medals, with 39.
-Host nation Japan won 27 gold medals surpassing its gold medal tally of 16 at both the 1964 and 2004 summer editions.
+Host nation Japan won 27 gold medals, surpassing its gold medal tally of 16 at both the 1964 and 2004 summer editions.
 Athletes from that nation also won 58 medals overall, which eclipsed its record of 41 overall medals won at the previous Summer Olympics.

-American swimmer Caeleb Dressel won the most gold medals at the games with five.
+American swimmer Caeleb Dressel won the most gold medals at the Games with five.
 Meanwhile, Australian swimmer Emma McKeon won the greatest number of medals overall, with seven in total.
-As a result, she tied Soviet gymnast Maria Gorokhovskaya's seven medals at the 1952 summer edition for most medals won at a single games by a female athlete.
-Bermuda, Qatar, and the Philippines won their nation's first Olympic gold medals.
-Meanwhile, Burkina Faso, Turkmenistan, and San Marino won their nation's first Olympic medals.
-However, Turkmenistani athletes had previously competed as nationals of the Russian Empire and of the Soviet Union, in particular during the 1992 Summer Olympics, Turkmenistani athletes competed as part of the Unified Team.
+As a result, she tied Soviet gymnast Maria Gorokhovskaya's seven medals at the 1952 Summer edition for most medals won at a single Games by a female athlete.
+Bermuda, Qatar and the Philippines won their nations' first Olympic gold medals.
+Meanwhile, Burkina Faso, Turkmenistan and San Marino won their nations' first Olympic medals.